creachadair/chirp/spec.md

 A minimal packet is 8 bytes, consisting of the magic number, packet type, and 4-byte payload size with an empty payload.

+**Implementation note:** A packet is designed to be self-framing, in that once the header is read the exact length of the payload is known and can be consumed.
+This permits packets to be sent and received over unframed binary streams such as pipes and sockets, or packed into files.

 ### Packet Type

 All packet type values from 0 to 127 inclusive are reserved by the protocol and MUST NOT be used for any other purpose.
 Packet type values from 128–255 are reserved for use by the implementation.